rathink4/Docker-NodeJs/README.md

 # Why use sessions?

 Sessions basically allow to reduces the amount of times a user hits the server.
-You don't want to interact with the server again and again after ever user log in to use the features of the application (i.e.- checking the credentials, privileges, etc.)
+You don't want to interact with the server again and again after every user log in to use the features of the application (i.e.- checking the credentials, privileges, etc.)

 # What does Redis do?